roryl/zsx/README.md

 ## Action Confirmation Dialogs

 As a result of clicking links or buttons, ZSX can present a confirmation dialog before proceeding with the action.
 This allows you to quickly add a simple confirmation for risky actions.
-This allows for anything that is destructive and cannot be undone to be confirmed first.

 ![alt text](docs/img/zx-dialog-confirm.png)